The best car seat advice compiled in one place to help you get the right seat for your new baby.

 In one of the first pictures I ever took of my daughter, she is bundled in her car seat with the straps buckled just right and the chest clip positioned just so, a tiny new thing in a mammoth carrier.
 I had been lucky to inherit an infant car seat in pristine condition from my sister (no stains, no scuffs, no Cheerio dust).
 But now I’m in the market for a new infant car seat and I’ve spent hours reading articles about them.
-I thought it would be helpful to give you a list of these articles, an annotated bibliography of sorts, to save you some time as you do your own research.
+Here’s a helpful list of these articles, an annotated bibliography of sorts, that will save you hours of work as you do your own research on infant car seats.

 Where I Found the Best Car Seat Advice

 I searched for infant seat comparisons, safety ratings, and customer reviews.
 I visited manufacturer websites as well as marketing materials from third-party vendors.